glRajkumar/trello_clone/client/README.md

 9) User can add and remove other users.
 The shared boards are can be viewed in SharedBoard section.(for now, other user who have the permision of either "Ask" or "Admin" can edit the board)

+10) User can create a live board with room id and password.